Jonathan Quick: Vegas Golden Knights (2023)

-On March 1, 2023, Quick was traded to the Columbus Blue Jackets along with a conditional first-round pick in 2023 and third-round pick in 2024 in exchange for Vladislav Gavrikov and Joonas Korpisalo.
-One day later, however, Columbus traded Quick to the Vegas Golden Knights in exchange for Michael Hutchinson and a seventh-round pick in 2025.
+On March 1, 2023, Quick was traded to the Columbus Blue Jackets along with a conditional 2023 first-round pick and a 2024 third-round pick in exchange for Vladislav Gavrikov and Joonas Korpisalo.
+One day later, however, Columbus traded Quick to the Vegas Golden Knights in exchange for Michael Hutchinson and a 2025 seventh-round pick.
 The Golden Knights sought to acquire Quick due to a rash of injuries to other goaltenders in the organization, including the season's original starter Logan Thompson and regular backup Laurent Brossoit.

 Quick made his first start for Vegas, and his first non-Kings NHL start, on March 5, 2023, stopping 25 of 28 shots in a 4–3 victory over the Montreal Canadiens.
 He won his 375th NHL game on March 21, surpassing John Vanbiesbrouck for the second-most wins by an American goaltender in league history, behind only Ryan Miller.
 Quick won five of his first six games in net with the team, and finished the regular season with a 5–2–2 record and .901 save percentage with the Golden Knights.

 Vegas finished first in the Western Conference and qualified to the 2023 Stanley Cup playoffs, but with Brossoit returning and Adin Hill serving as backup, Quick initially watched from the press box.
 However, following Brossoit's injury midway through the second round series against the Edmonton Oilers, Quick dressed as backup goaltender behind Hill.
-He remained in this position through the Golden Knights' deep run to the 2023 Stanley Cup Finals against the Florida Panthers.
+He remained in this position through the Golden Knights' deep run to the 2023 Stanley Cup Final against the Florida Panthers.
 While not taking the ice, coach Bruce Cassidy praised him for his work ethic and supportive role to the team.
 The Golden Knights defeated the Panthers in five games, and Quick hoisted the Stanley Cup for the third time, receiving it from former Kings teammate Alec Martinez.